MultiverseStudiosLLC/automatic-app-landing-page/_pages/terms.md

 ---
 layout: page
-title: Terms & Conditions
+title: Our Terms
-include_in_header: false
+include_in_header: true
 ---

 # Terms & Conditions of Use